"If

 stunned to see an enormous churning column of black smoke boiling high above the trees!

 Our hearts seemed to stop!
-We literally ran the several blocks to the school, to see vivid
+We literally ran several blocks to the school, to see vivid red

 short-circuited.
 But, thank God, all the children (including ours) were safely outside!